attardi/wikiextractor/README.md

 ## Installation

+The script may be invoked directly:

+    python -m wikiextractor.Wikiextractor

-The script may be invoked directly, however it can be installed by doing:
+however it can also be installed from `PyPi` by doing:

+    pip install wikiextractor

+or locally with:

     (sudo) python setup.py install

 ## Usage

+### Wikiextractor
-The script is invoked with a Wikipedia dump file as an argument.
+The script is invoked with a Wikipedia dump file as an argument:

+    python -m wikiextractor.Wikiextractor <Wikipedia dump file>

 The output is stored in several files of similar size in a given directory.
-Each file will contains several documents in this [document format](http://medialab.di.unipi.it/wiki/Document_Format).
+Each file will contains several documents in this [document format](wiki/File-Format).

     usage: WikiExtractor.py [-h] [-o OUTPUT] [-b n[KMG]] [-c] [--json] [--html] [-l] [-s] [--lists] [-ns ns1,ns2]